Summary

 container.
 It just takes requires a little more effort on the command line.

-supply an argument after the image name (ex, hello
+supply an argument after the image name (ex, hello) as usual.

 docker run -it --rm --name timectr --entrypoint echo get-time hello